charbz/gophers/README.md

 # Gophers - The generic collections library for Go

-Gophers is an awesome collections library for Go offering tons of functionality right out of the box.
+Gophers is an awesome collections library for Go offering tons of utilities right out of the box.

-Gophers offers the following collections:
-- Sequence
-- ComparableSequence
-- List
-- ComparableList
-- Set
+Collection Types:
+- **Sequence** : An ordered collection wrapping a Go slice.
+Great for fast random access.
+- **ComparableSequence** : A Sequence of elements that can be compared to each other.
+- **List** : An ordered collection wrapping a linked list.
+Great for fast insertion / removal, and implementing stacks and queues.
+- **ComparableList** : A List of elements that can be compared to each other.
+- **Set** : A hash set of unique elements.

+Here's a few examples of what you can do:

+## Quick Start

-## Installation
+### Installation
 ```bash
 go get github.com/charbz/gophers
 ```

-## Quick Start

 ### Using Generic Data Types

-Here are some examples of what you can do:

 ```go
 import (